Lucas-Sanabria/Flag-Game/README.md

 Controls:
+- uncomment the lines at the bottom of the src file when you run the program for the first time (this scrapes all the necessary images)
+- comment them out when you run the game the second time
--type the name of the flag in the terminal to guess -type "next" to try the next flag
+- type the name of the flag in the terminal to guess
+- type "next" to try the next flag
--shows accuracy at the end
+- shows accuracy at the end